claudiamedrano/bggn213/README.md

-# bggn213
+Bioinformatics Class
-classwork for bggn213
+classwork for BGGN213